 If you are getting up in the night because you need the bathroom and finding it hard to get back to sleep then it’s worth cutting out caffeine and alcohol in the afternoons and evenings as both increase bedtime urination.
 Perhaps you just can’t stop thinking and your overactive mind is keeping you up, in which case relaxational breathing techniques and stretching or yoga before bed can help calm the mind as much as the body.
-Also think about banning screens for at least an hour before bed, so you are not mulling over emails and new information just before you try and sleep and also because their blue light can prevent your body making the melatonin it needs to sleep.
+Also think about banning screens for at least an hour before bed, so you are not mulling over emails and new information just before you try and sleep and also because their blue light can prevent your body from getting ready for sleep.

 Stress and bad dietary habits often go hand-in-hand and then feeling tired is added into the mix which can lead to more bad eating habits.
 And so the cycle begins again because poor nutrition can make sleeping tricky.
-“A normal healthy diet provides every vitamin, amino acid and micronutrient that you need is needed to get good sleep,” says Dr Stanley.
+“A normal healthy diet provides every vitamin and micronutrient that you need is needed to get good sleep,” says Dr Stanley.